Thursday, September 15, 2011

 Obtaining the Highest Step-Up Possible

 The Obtaining the Highest Step-Up Possible Even if the above IRS valuation requirements sound extensive and burdensome, they really are not.
-Almost all of the requirements are traditionally included in a standard professional property appraisal, and in most cases that is all you need to support your requested stepped-up basis value.
+Almost all of the requirements are traditionally included in a standard professional property appraisal, and in most cases that is all you need to support your request

 Using Fair Market Value to Your Advantage